 In this area of study, students analyse the use of argument and language, and visuals in texts that debate a contemporary and significant national or international issue.
 The texts must have appeared in the media since 1 September of the previous year and teachers are advised to work with their students to select an issue of relevance to the cohort.
 Students read, view and/or listen to a variety of texts from the media, including print and digital, and audio and audio visual, and develop their understanding of the ways in which arguments and language complement one another to position an intended audience in relation to a selected issue.

-Unit 1 and 2 Individual school decision on levels of achievement.
-Unit 3 and 4 School-assessed coursework and an end-of-year examination.
 Unit 3 school-assessed coursework: 25% Unit 4 school-assessed task: 25% Units 3 and 4 examination: 50%

 VCE FOOD STUDIES